 - The largest religions in the world — notably Christianity, Islam, Hinduism, Buddhism, Sikhism, and Judaism — all have origins in Asia.

 - Asia is more closely connected to the U.S. across a broad spectrum of areas including business and global trade, arts and entertainment, research and science, education, cuisine, historical impact of Asian immigrants, sports, and technology.

-Education programs at Asia Society Texas Center are made possible through generous funding from the George and Mary Josephine Hamman Foundation.
-Additional support provided by Asia Society contributors and members.
+Education and outreach programs at Asia Society Texas Center are made possible through generous funding from the George and Mary Josephine Hamman Foundation.
+Additional support provided by Friends of Education & Outreach at Asia Society Texas Center.